-- 3.12 All Council Officials, including Councillors, owe statutory duties under the Work Health and Safety Act 2011 (WHS Act).
+- 3.22 All Council Officials, including Councillors, owe statutory duties under the Work Health and Safety Act 2011 (WHS Act).
+Under the WHS Act Councillors are not officers of the organisation and do not carry any of the statutory duties imposed on officers, however they do have a duty under other provisions of the Act (section 29).
 You must comply with your duties under the WHS Act and your responsibilities under any policies or procedures adopted by the Council to ensure workplace health and safety.
-Specifically, you must: - a) take reasonable care for your own health and safety - b) take reasonable care that your acts or omissions do not adversely affect the health and safety of other persons - c) comply, so far as you are reasonably able, with any reasonable instruction that is given to ensure compliance with the WHS Act and any policies or procedures adopted by the Council to ensure workplace health and safety - d) cooperate with any reasonable policy or procedure of the Council relating to workplace health or safety that has been notified to Council staff
+Specifically, you must: - a) take reasonable care for your own health and safety - b) take reasonable care that your acts or omissions do not adversely affect the health and safety of other persons - c) comply, so far as you are reasonably able, with any reasonable instruction that is given to ensure compliance with the WHS Act and any policies or procedures adopted by the Council to ensure workplace health and safety - d) cooperate with any reasonable policy or procedure of the Council relating to workplace health or safety that has been notified to Council staff - e) report accidents, incidents, near misses, to the Chief Executive Officer or such other staff

-- e) report accidents, incidents, near misses, to the Chief Executive Officer or such other staff member nominated by the Chief Executive Officer, and take part in any incident investigations - f) so far as is reasonably practicable, consult, co-operate and coordinate with all others who have a duty under the WHS Act in relation to the same matter.
+- member nominated by the Chief Executive Officer, and take part in any incident investigations - f) so far as is reasonably practicable, consult, co-operate and coordinate with all others who have a duty under the WHS Act in relation to the same matter.